AI Chat & Voice Bot for Financial Aid Grant

 Please note: Only a limited number of institutions will be awarded.

-BENEFITS OF THE AI CHAT & VOICE BOT FOR FINANCIAL AID SOLUTION
+BENEFITS OF THE AI CHAT & VOICE BOT FOR FINANCIAL AID GRANT

 - Assists your students with the aid eligibility – responds to general and detailed financial aid questions as well as specific individual account inquiries.

 - Answers loan status questions – including anticipated disbursement dates and funds credited to students’ accounts, payment information, refund questions, registration/financial holds and billing transactions.